 Stand by your words and keep your promises.
 For instance, if you have agreed upon open and positive communication, you should stick to it.
 Avoid silent treatment, abusive language, or using an angry tone during the conversations.

 What’s done is done.
 It’s not possible to go back and erase it.
 Instead of opening the pages of the previous chapters, it is wise to fix things in the present for a good future.
 Digging up the past would create more gaps in the relationship, and it will not allow you to move ahead.
 Try repairing the damage with something that works out for both of you.

 Infidelity is undoubtedly a big mistake, but it cannot erase the good nature or noble deeds of the person.
 When trying to rebuild trust, you need to respect each other.

 15. Seek therapy

 You have given enough time to your relationship, but you don’t seem to be getting anywhere with what you are doing together.
 Then you can try counseling.
-A therapist can be an objective third party who sees both the perspectives and help the couple see each other’s viewpoints.
+A therapist can be an objective third party who sees both the perspectives and helps the couple see each other’s viewpoints.